 What is its budget?

 The OAS has a regular fund that supports the General Secretariat, and a specific fund geared toward particular programs and initiatives.
 The General Assembly finances the regular fund by setting country quotas, which are based on members’ capacities to pay.
 The OAS’s 2022 budget [PDF] allocates $81 million to the regular fund, of which the United States is required to provide [PDF] a little more than $45 million, or about 56 percent.
-Between January and November 2021, the United States voluntarily gave [PDF] more than $21 million to the specific fund, accounting for roughly two-thirds of contributions [PDF] in that period.
+Between January and June 2022, the United States voluntarily gave [PDF] more than $12 million to the specific fund, accounting for roughly 49 percent of contributions [PDF] in that period.